126789t/poc_everyday/today.md

 2025-01-16T10:51:31Z

 ## CVE-2024-50633
- A Broken Object Level Authorization (BOLA) vulnerability in Indico v3.2.9 allows attackers to access sensitive information via sending a crafted POST request to the component /api/principals.
+ A Broken Object Level Authorization (BOLA) vulnerability in Indico through 3.3.5 allows attackers to read information by sending a crafted POST request to the component /api/principals.
+NOTE: this is disputed by the Supplier because the product intentionally lets all users retrieve certain information about other user accounts (this functionality is, in the current design, not restricted to any privileged roles such as event organizer).

 - [https://github.com/cetinpy/CVE-2024-50633](https://github.com/cetinpy/CVE-2024-50633) :
 ![starts](https://img.shields.io/github/stars/cetinpy/CVE-2024-50633.svg)